EternityForest/iot_devices/docs/subtypes.md

 This is a timestamp used for the same purpose as trigger.
 Note that within the data itself, unix times are preferred because data points already have the monotonic metadata, but any kind of timestamp in floating point seconds may be used.
 Only deltas should be examined here, the real point is just to use it as a simple trigger.

+### light_fade_duration

+Represents a setting that affects the duration of a light fade.

 ## Object